sruffner/XSort/xsort/assets/views.md

 ### Channels

 This view displays a one-second clip (or shorter) for each of up to 16 analog data channels.
 When a working directory is first opened, traces for the first 16 channels (0-15) are shown.
-Once a unit is selected for display from the neural units table, then the channels displayed are those from the unit's template channel set (channels [P-8 ..
+Once a _primary focus unit_ (royal blue) is selected in the neural units table, then the channels displayed are those from the unit's template channel set (channels [P-8 ..
 P+7], where P is the unit's primary channel index).
-In addition, for each neural unit in the current display list, the view superimposes -- on the trace for that unit's _primary channel_ -- 10-millisecond clips indicating the occurrence of spikes from that unit.
+In addition, for each neural unit in the current display focus list, the view  superimposes -- on the trace for that unit's _primary channel_ -- 10-millisecond clips indicating the occurrence of spikes from that unit.
 In keeping with the other views, these spike clips are rendered in the highlight color (blue, red or yellow) assigned to that unit.

 A slider at the bottom of the view lets the user choose any 1-second segment over the entire analog data recording.
 The companion readouts reflect the elapsed recording time -- in the format **MM:SS.mmm** (minutes, seconds, milliseconds) --